CarGurus (CARG)

 As an online marketplace, CarGurus generates revenue growth by increasing both the number of users on its platform and the average order size in dollars.

-Luckily, CarGurus added 1,197 paying dealers in Q1, leading to 3.8% year-on-year growth.
+In Q3, CarGurus added 1,989 paying dealers, leading to 6.3% year-on-year growth.
 The quarterly print was higher than its two-year result, suggesting its new initiatives are accelerating user growth.

 Revenue Per User